JamesRandall/Simple-Paging-Grid/README.md

         });
     });

+For Visual Studio users Simple Paging Grid is also available as a NuGet package (<http://nuget.org/packages/SimplePagingGrid>) which will download the dependencies for you.

 ## Options

 Like many jQuery plugins the Simple Paging Grid is configured using an options dictionary as can be seen above.
 Option keys include:

 **Option**      |**Description**
 ----------------|-----------------------------------------
-cellTemplates   |*(Optional)* By default Simple Paging Grid just places the value of your data into each cell however if you want to get more funky than that, for example to include hyperlinks, then you can render the contents using Mustache (see below). columnKeys      |An array of property names within the data block, one for each column columnNames     |An array of titles for the column headers columnWidths    |*(Optional)* The width of each column either absolute or percentages data            |If you're using a client side data model then the data in the form of an array of objects should be supplied via this property. dataFunction    |Data can be sourced from a function dataUrl         |If you want to fetch pages of data dynamically from a web server then the URL for the data source should be supplied via this property.
-See below. headerTemplates |*(Optional)* By default Simple Paging Grid just places column name into each header cell however if you want to get more funky than that, for example to include a button, then you can render the contents using Mustache (see below). initialSortColumn|*(Optional)* The name of the column the grid is initially sorted by.
+cellTemplates   |*(Optional)* By default Simple Paging Grid just places the value of your data into each cell however if you want to get more funky than that, for example to include hyperlinks, then you can render the contents using Handlebars (see below). columnKeys      |An array of property names within the data block, one for each column columnNames     |An array of titles for the column headers columnWidths    |*(Optional)* The width of each column either absolute or percentages data            |If you're using a client side data model then the data in the form of an array of objects should be supplied via this property. dataFunction    |Data can be sourced from a function dataUrl         |If you want to fetch pages of data dynamically from a web server then the URL for the data source should be supplied via this property.
+See below. headerTemplates |*(Optional)* By default Simple Paging Grid just places column name into each header cell however if you want to get more funky than that, for example to include a button, then you can render the contents using Handlebars (see below). initialSortColumn|*(Optional)* The name of the column the grid is initially sorted by.
 If unspecified then the data has its natural sort order. minimumVisibleRows|*(Optional)* If the data source supplies less rows than this value then the grid is padded out with empty rows until a minimum number of rows are viewable.
 If set to the pageSize then this stops the grid from changing size during loading from a URL.
 Defaults to 10. numberOfPageLinks|*(Optional)* If showing page numbers this is the maximum number of page links to show.
 Defaults to 10.